PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

-As shown in the last column of Tab.~\ref{tab:metric_analysis}, compared with previous PartPQ and HPQ, our new metric fully considers all five properties including pixel-level evaluation, region-level evaluation, part-whole evaluation, decouples the errors and balance the part-scene segments.
-Notice that recent work~\cite{tang2022visual} also proposes hierarchical panoptic quality (HPQ) that can measure the accuracy of segmentation in different depths.
+where $\textrm{PartPQ}_{part}$ only considers the $\textrm{PartPQ}$ metric for part segments, and $\textrm{mIoU}$ refers to the mean Intersection over Union for scene segments (including thing (th) and stuff (st) masks) and part segments.
+In particular, we adopt an average of scene and part to highlight the ratio of part segments.
+The $\textrm{PWQ}$ metric can be decoupled into two items: Scene Segment Quality: $\textrm{SSQ}= \textrm{mIoU}_{th, st} \cdot \textrm{PQ}_{th, st}$ and Part Segment Quality: $\textrm{PSQ} = \textrm{mIoU}_{part} \cdot \textrm{PartPQ}_{part}$.
+The $\textrm{PWQ}$ is defined as the geometric mean of $\textrm{SSQ}$ and $\textrm{PSQ}$.
+As shown in the last column of Tab.~\ref{tab:metric_analysis}, compared with previous metrics, PartPQ and HPQ, our new metric fully considers all five properties, including pixel-level evaluation, region-level evaluation, part-whole evaluation, decoupling the errors, and balancing the part-scene segments.
+We note that the recent work~\cite{tang2022visual} presents a hierarchical panoptic quality (HPQ) metric to measure the accuracy of segmentation in different depths.
 However, it still does not well balance the ratio of part segments.
-After using our proposed PWQ, as shown in the last column of Tab.~\ref{tab:upper_bound_analysis}, by the same upper bound analysis, our proposed PWQ is more friendly to balance the part segments and scene segments.
+After using the proposed PWQ, as shown in the last column of Tab.~\ref{tab:upper_bound_analysis}, by the same upper bound analysis, the proposed PWQ is more friendly to balancing the part segments and scene segments.